Advertiser Disclosure

 After patenting their design, which is essentially a strip of special rubber and a cord to fasten it to your soles, they decided to pitch their idea to the sharks.
 The sharks, however, weren’t impressed with the shoe’s simplicity, claiming that anyone could copy it.

 O’Leary offered $400,000 for 50% of the company and after the pair declined the shark’s offer, the company blew up with success.
-They got offers from other investors who saw the potential in the company — Xero’s net sales are $33.6 million as of 2022.
+They got offers from other investors who saw the potential in the company — Xero’s net revenue was $33.6 million in 2021 and the company’s popularity has only grown since.

 More From GOBankingRates